rsocket/rsocket/Protocol.md

     +-----------+-+-+-+-+-+---------+-------------------------------+
     |Frame Type |0|M|F|N|C|  Flags  |
     +-------------------------------+-------------------------------+
-                         Metadata & Response Data
+                         Metadata & Payload Data
 ```

 * __Flags__:
     * (__M__)etadata: Metadata Present.
     * (__F__)ollows: More fragments follow this fragment.
-    * (__N__)ext: bit to indicate Next (Response Data and/or Metadata present).
+    * (__N__)ext: bit to indicate Next (Payload Data and/or Metadata present).
        * If set, `onNext(Payload)` or equivalent will be invoked on Subscriber/Observer.
     * (__C__)omplete: bit to indicate COMPLETE.
        * If set, `onComplete()` or equivalent will be invoked on Subscriber/Observer.
-* __Response Data__: payload for Reactive Streams onNext.
+* __Payload Data__: payload for Reactive Streams onNext.

-A Response is generally referred to as a NEXT.
+A Payload is generally referred to as a NEXT.

-A Response with the Complete Bit set is referred to as a COMPLETE.
+A Payload with the Complete Bit set is referred to as a COMPLETE.

 ### Metadata Push Frame

 A Metadata Push frame can be used to send asynchronous metadata notifications from a Requester or
 Responder to its peer.
 Metadata MUST be scoped to the connection by setting Stream ID to 0.

-Metadata tied to a particular Request, Response, etc. uses the individual frames Metadata flag.
+Metadata tied to a particular stream uses the individual Payload frame Metadata flag.

 Frame Contents